karishmapatel27/TellStory/README.md

 # Tell Story
-> A story generator that is inspired by Mad Libs.
-A user adds a sentence based on the last sentence they can see and generate the full story at the end.
+> TellStory is a simple and entertaining story generator which takes a sentence and gets the user to build a new sentence based off the last one.
+Once completed, the full story can be generated.

 ![product screenshot](public/Product_Screenshot1.PNG)